 Release of Scores to Candidates: Scores will be released to candidates online (via their private CRDTS profile) after grading is complete.
-To access scores online, candidates must login to their personal profile using their assigned 10-digit CRDTS ID number and candidate -created password.
+To access scores online, candidates must login to their personal profile using their assigned 10-digit CRDTS ID number and candidate created password.
 The Candidates' tab will allow access to scores.
-In addition, CRDTS will mail candidates two certified copies of their final examination results in sealed envelopes approximately 3-4 weeks after their examination.
-Candidates should mail the first sealed, certified copy directly to the licensing state of their choice.
-DO NOT OPEN the second sealed envelope.
-Keep the second sealed envelope for future use (i.e., in case it is needed for an additional state board).
+In addition, CRDTS will mail candidates one certified copy of their final examination results in a sealed envelope approximately 3-4 weeks after their examination.
+Candidates should mail the sealed, certified copy directly to the licensing state of their choice.
+DO NOT OPEN the sealed envelope.
 For security and confidentiality reasons, no official scores can be released by telephone or email.